 Are your dentures falling out too often?
 Looking for options to replace your missing teeth?

 Dr. Dham is a member of the American Academy of Cosmetic Dentistry.
-Dedicating 80 plus hours a year to her advanced education, she has completed special courses in restorative dentistry.
+Dedicating 80 plus hours a year to her advanced education, she has special and extensive training in restorative dentistry.
+Dr. Dham takes a comprehensive and personal approach to help patients restore their healthy beautiful smiles by replacing missing teeth.

 Why Do I Need New Dentures?